open-risk/solstice/README.md

 ## Overview

-A brief overall description of the economic network simulation engine Solstice (NB: much more in the manuals / docs).

 Solstice is an economic network simulator.
-The primary outcomes are quantitative analyses of the behavior of economic systems under uncertainty.
+The primary outcomes are quantitative analyses of the behavior of economic networks under uncertainty.
 It can be used both as a production tool in a portfolio / risk management context or as a research tool.
+This is a brief overall description of the economic network simulation engine Solstice (NB: much more in the manuals / docs).

-The objective is to provide a performant, easily usable, extensible simulation framework to support economic network analysis.
+The objective of Solstice is to provide a performant, easily usable, extensible simulation framework to support economic network analysis.

-## What is included in the repository
+## What is included in this repository

 - Set of c++ library objects / methods implement the Solstice framework
 - Assorted auxiliary code / scripts